Are you interested in comparing data quality maturity in your company with peers in the industry?

 The results presented in Figure 3 led us to the following conclusions:

 - The situation with the availability of required information for decision-making looks rather sad.
 Almost half of the companies experience a lack of required information.
-Only 12% of companies have a high level of maturity for the providing of the required information.
+Only 12% of companies have a high level of maturity for providing the required information.
 The rest of the companies are in the process of developing solutions.

 - The situation with data delivery according to the requirements seems a little better.
 26% of companies have reached their goals.
-Almost 60% of companies still are not able to deliver data according to the requirements.
+Almost 60% of companies cannot deliver data according to the requirements.

-- 80% of respondents have not yet reached their goals with the delivery of data of the required quality, of which almost 50% even don’t have formal DQ processes in place.
+- 80% of respondents have not yet reached their goals of delivering data of the required quality, of which almost 50% don’t have formal DQ processes in place.

 - 40% of respondents are in the process of developing DQ checks and controls.
 The results of measurements of indicators 3 and 4 correlate with each other.
-The relationship is simple: as long as a company has not implemented DQ checks and controls, the quality of data cannot be on the required level.
+The relationship is simple: as long as a company has not implemented DQ checks and controls, data quality cannot be on the required level.

-For many companies, data quality has been the starting point in their data management/ governance initiatives.
+Data quality has been the starting point for many companies in their data management/ governance initiatives.
 Based on the maturity assessment results, you can see that the maturity level of DQ sub-capability is still at a lower level than intended.

-To improve the situation with data quality companies should focus on the establishment and making operational all DQ processes in the following order:
+To improve the situation with data quality, companies should focus on establishing and making operational all DQ processes in the following order:

-- The identification of critical data elements (CDEs) to limit the scope of the DQ initiative to make it feasible.
+- We are identifying critical data elements (CDEs) to limit the scope of the DQ initiative to make it feasible.

 - The specification of DQ requirements for CDEs.